13 and ready for social media… or not?

 • Types of content they are allowed to post

-Mistakes can be expected along the way – do not panic and resort to removing access to social media straightaway.
+Mistakes can be expected along the way – do not panic and resort to removing access to social media or their mobile devices straightaway.
 Talk it through with your child.
 Maintain strong rapport and open communication, so that you can continue to provide the support and guidance they need to confidently navigate the cyber space (and other issues!) in a safe and responsible way.

 What are schools doing to prepare students to navigate the online space safely?